My symbolic paintings connect to the heart with the richness of visual storytelling, as a narrative for creating your best life.

 Rachel Romano's connection to art begin at age 6 with regular sojourns with her father to the Metropolitan Museum of Art.
 These museum visits, and her father being a poet, planted the seeds of storytelling in her art.

 Rachel works full-time in her studio outside of Philadelphia.
 She paints mostly large canvases and drawings, and creates smaller monotypes.
 Paintings usually take 2-3 months to complete.
-Rachel works on several paintings at a time, to give breathing room, and not become too precious.
-Many times she will paint out or radically change an image if it is not working; even cut apart a painting.
+Rachel works on several paintings at a time, to give breathing room, and not to become too precious.
+Many times she will paint out or radically change an image if it is not working; even cut a part a painting.
 It is important to be fearless.

 Rachel has been awarded several residencies in Italy and France.
 Her work is collected in the United States, and Internationally.
+She is currently represented by Beddington Fine Art in Bargemon France.